×

 Within seven days of the sale, the lender must send you:

-After the car is sold and if you still owe money, the finance company cannot add any other fees to your debt, eg interest, penalties, collection costs.
-If they do, you can report them to Commerce Commission.
+After the car is sold and if you still owe money, the finance company cannot add any other fees to your debt (for example, interest, penalties or collection costs).
+If they do, you can make a formal complaint to their financial dispute resolution scheme.

 Debt collection and repossession